polbrugarolas/UPFH2O/README.md

-## UPFH2O

-# CodeLeakDetection.ipynb
+# UPFH2O

-# Integrated Leak Detection and Reparation System
+# Integrated Leak Detection and Reparation System CodeLeakDetection.ipynb

 ## Overview
 This project simulates a comprehensive system for detecting water pipeline leaks, adjusting water distribution in real time, and performing predictive maintenance based on historical data.
 The system integrates: